robzed/spectrum_basic_mandelbrot/README.md

  * To Russell Marks for zmakebas - that saved a LOT of typing in a spectrum emulator!
 It's on github, but you can also get it here: https://derekbolli.wordpress.com/2012/11/16/create-zx-spectrum-basic-program-tap-file-from-text-source-file-in-bbedit-using-zmakebas/

+ * Last but not least, thanks to BASIC 10 Liner https://basic10liner.com for actually getting us to make something for the old Speccy in BASIC :-)

 # 'Minified' Source Code